-- Plant appropriate trees shade, leaves, deciduous, root systems that don't interfere with services (no deciduous or mix) - More urban art in the town (e.g. Bunbury) and create walks to experience these - Noongar community - Freedom trail in Boston (heritage trail) - Empty shops are a bleak walk (manage empty/tired shopfronts) - Use the shopping centres as attraction smaller shops can fill the gaps - e.g. pop up shop (do the owners not drop the rent? - a resistance to drop the rent both commercial and residential)
+Plant appropriate trees - shade, leaves, deciduous, root systems that don't interfere with services - (no deciduous - or mix)

+More urban art in the town (e.g. Bunbury) and create walks to

+Freedom trail in Boston (heritage trail)

+Empty shops are a bleak walk (manage empty/tired shopfronts)

+Use the shopping centres as attraction - smaller shops can fill the gaps - e.g. pop up shop (do the owners not drop the rent? a resistance to drop the rent both commercial and residential)